 A reminder that you have access to a wide range of careers, enterprise and work-related information.
-This can be found via the Student Grid learning apps on the website, or when you access your electronic files and click on the Careers folder.
+This can be found via the Student Grid learning apps on the website, or when you access your electronic files and click on the Careers folder in Student Share Point.

-Dedicated careers programmes include KUDOS, START and UNIFROG, plus the superb Careers Guidance Charts and Big Names publication, which show how subjects can link to a variety of different jobs and careers.
+Dedicated careers programmes include UNIFROG, KUDOS and START plus the superb Careers Guidance Charts and Big Names publication, which show how subjects can link to a variety of different jobs and careers.

-You can create your own electronic portfolio by recording your achievements, experiences and work experience using the START on-line Locker and/or the KUDOS Me section - my personal development.
+You can create your own electronic portfolio by recording your activities, achievements, experiences and work experience or volunteering you have been involved in within your UNIFROG account and also the START on-line Locker and/or the KUDOS Me section - my personal development.
 You can also put together a CV or a personal statement.
+PLEASE NOTE KUDOS HAS RE-BRANDED AS XELLO FROM SEPTEMBER 2021.

 Remember to research local opportunities to see if the job sector/career you are planning is likely to have vacancies in our region - or will you need to travel further afield?